-- For example, "When I do not sleep well, then I get angry more easily." • or "When I eat a healthy breakfast, I feel more fresh through the day." - Learners must then reflect on the following in a group: 3. - Are there "good" or "bad" patterns? - Zoom out.
+- For example, "When I do not sleep well, then I get angry more easily." or "When I eat a healthy breakfast, I feel more fresh through the day." - 3.
+Learners must then reflect on the following in a group: - Are there "good" or "bad" patterns? - Zoom out.
 In a month or a year, how do these patterns affect your life? - Patterns can be changed.
-How would you break or enhance some • patterns? - 4.
-Learners should then make a poster to remind themselves of how they 20 mins would like to break or enhance some patterns in their life. - Learners present their poster to a peer and discuss similarities and 4. differences they observe in their posters.
+How would you break or enhance some patterns? - Learners make a poster to remind themselves of how to break/enhance patterns.
+Get them to present their posters to their peers for feedback a 20 mins observe similarities and differences.

 Description The learner will set goals and create plans to bring their vision to life.
-Materials Needed Pen, paper, c Pen, paper, colours, protractor Learning Outcomes Key Literacy Outcomes: Identifying character traits with evidence Comparing and contrasting using Venn diagrams Use transition words to sequence, compare and contrast Key Numeracy Outcomes: Calculating simple probability Practising solving linear equations in one variable Life Skills: Setting goals and tracking progress Project Ove 1 Describe their heroes and compare and contrast their heroes qualities with their own 2 Create their vision create a pie chart their ideal day.
+Materials Needed Pen, paper, c colours, protractor Learning Outcomes Key Literacy Outcomes: Identifying character traits with evidence Comparing and contrasting using Venn diagrams Use transition words to compare and contrast Key Numeracy Outcomes: Creating pie charts to represent data Calculating simple probability Practising solving linear equations in one variable Life Skills: Project Overview 1 Describe their heroes and compare and contrast their heroes qualities with their own 2 Create their vision book and create a pie chart to represent their ideal day.
 3 Set SMART goals and solve goal- related word problems using linear equations in one variable.
-4 Identify habits need their goals, create and calculate the p achieving their goa habit trackers probability of 5 Plan for challenges, choose quotes that motivate them, and play a math game to calculate probability.
+4 Identify habits nee their goals, create and calculate the achieving their go eded to reach habit trackers probability of als.
+5 Plan for challenges, choose quotes that motivate them, and play a math game to calculate probability.